Chicago Hardy Fig: Fruit For Many Climates

 But it’s also really good in warmer, Mediterranean-type climates.
 And because of its wide range of climate tolerances, it’s able to be grown in much of the continental US.
 In areas where it’s still too cool in the winter months, it can be container-grown and brought indoors.

-Excellent Products For Chicago Hardy Fig Care:
+Good Products At Amazon For Growing Chicago Hardy Fig:

 - Monterey Liqui-Cop Fungicide